appsmithorg/appsmith-docs/CONTRIBUTING.md

 - Documentation Improvement - to raise an improvement request.
 You could select this issue for raising issues in the existing documents.
 - Documentation Feature - to raise a new documentation request.
 You could select this type of issue for raising a new documentation request.
-- Documentation Rehaul Improvement - to raise a Rehaul improvement request.
-You could select this type of issue for rewriting existing documentation.

 #### Documentation improvement